When it comes to the mountains, it's actually a crucial factor which we have to take into consideration when planning our trip.

 - Limit the time spent on wind-exposed ridges

-- Have wind-protective cloths
+- Have wind-protective clothes

 When I was hiking in Tatra National Park, I had a chance to experience several weather “attractions” on one day – fog in the morning, then sun, in the afternoon strong wind which blew rainy clouds.
-The temperature dropped a lot and in higher parts, it was snowing.
+The temperature dropped a lot and in higher parts it was snowing.
 Such unstable weather happens especially in the spring and autumn.

 For that reason, it’s essential to have a jacket or raincoat, fleece jumper and good hiking boots.

-Early spring and autumn require additional stuff – beanie, gloves, windproof trousers, thermo-active underwear.
 In the summer we will need sunscreen and a hat.
-The sun strength isn’t always so obvious in the mountains, but it’s very easy to get a sunburn.
+The sun's strength isn’t always so obvious in the mountains, but it’s very easy to get a sunburn.

-for Tatra mountains.
+Also, make sure to download and print our Weather Guide for Tatra mountains.
 It consists of all helpful information for your trip planning regarding weather conditions and mountain climate: Download it here for free

 Weather phenomena in Tatra mountains - Halny wind (Foehn wind)

-Fen Wind in Tatra mountains © burasek79 / Adobe Stock
+Foehn Wind in Tatra mountains © burasek79 / Adobe Stock

-Most often occurs in autumn and early spring.
+It most often occurs in autumn and early spring.

 Source: